-Top 10 Best Men’s Duffel Coats: Buy, Compare & Save
+10 Best Men’s Duffel Coats: Buy, Compare & Save

-Like so many members of the men’s fashion family, the Men’s Duffle Coat has its roots in military fashion.
-A popular theory is that the military frock coat, which has been used by the militaries of many different countries pre-20th Century, is the basis for the Duffle coat.
-What’s very well known is that the British Royal Navy began issuing the duffle coat to its sailors in the late 1800s.
+Like a whole lotta members of the men’s fashion family, the Men’s Duffel Coat has its roots in military fashion.

+A popular theory is that the military frock coat, which was used by the militaries of many different countries pre-20th Century, is the basis for the duffle coat.
+What’s very well known is that the British Royal Navy began issuing the duffel coat to its sailors in the late 1800s.
 (And before we go any further, let’s just dispense with the spelling issue right here.
 It can be spelled either d-u-f-f-e-l or d-u-f-f-l-e.)
 The coats used by the Royal Navy were made by Original Montgomery, an apparel company in England that still makes the coats today.
-This is why the duffle coat — which is the only wool fashion coat to sport a hood — is so associated with England.
+This is why the duffel coat — which is the only wool fashion coat to sport a hood — is so associated with England.

-Other than the hood, perhaps the most notable feature of the men’s duffle coat is the toggles that are used for the front closure.
+Other than the hood, perhaps the most notable feature of the men’s duffel coat is the toggles that are used for the front closure.
 The toggle is, traditionally, made of buffalo horn while the strap (which is looped over the toggle) is traditionally leather.
 This type of closure was created because it was easier for seamen to open and close their coats with gloves on.
-The closure itself is so associated with the duffle coat that it’s also commonly known as a toggle coat.
+The closure itself is so associated with the duffel coat that it’s also commonly known as a toggle coat.

 Whatever you call it, this particular fashion certainly isn’t limited to England, as it’s very popular just about anywhere.
-We did note, in preparing this post, that not everyone knows that the coat is named duffle.
+We did note, in preparing this post, that not everyone knows that the coat is named duffel.
 Here’s a quick video that will make you say, “Ahhhh.
 Right.
-I know what a duffle coat is.”
+I know what a duffel coat is.”

 Something to keep in mind about the video: the chap correctly recommends wearing the coat with a suit or some very nice clothing.
-What he doesn’t mention is that the duffle coat can most definitely be worn with more of a street look.
-Heck , you could pair it with jeans and something from our list of the Top 10 Best Men’s Dress Sneakers 2017.
+What he doesn’t mention is that the duffel coat can most definitely be worn more casual, too.
+Heck , you could pair it with jeans and some cool sneaks.
 In other words, this is a coat you can rep with any style.

 Most traditionally, the coat is made of boiled wool.
 This is simply a process of agitating the wool in water in order to tighten the fabric and make it more weather resistant.
 Since the duffle coat branched out from military wear and became an everyday favorite of people everywhere, it’s been made with many different fabrics other than wool.
-Some of them are repped here.
+Some of the alternative fabrics are repped in this list.

+Whichever fabric or style you like, the fact is that adding a duffel coat to your wardrobe is a very smart move and you’ll find whatcha need in our list of the 10 Best Men’s Duffel Coats: Buy, Compare & Save.

-1. Original Montgomery Men’s Duffle Coat
+1. Original Montgomery Men’s Duffel Coat

 From the original makers of the men’s duffle coat.
 This made in England beauty is the epitome of the men’s duffle coat, as it is just about as traditional as you can get.
 We’re showing it here in navy, but it’s also available in charcoal and camel.
 This specimen is made of 70 percent Italian wool and features a tartan lining.
 Of course, it comes with the traditional leather straps and buffalo horn toggles.
 Like the traditional duffle coat, this one is somewhat long: about mid-to-lower thigh.
 If you’re interested in something shorter, take a look at this Original Montgomery, which features three toggle closures as opposed to four.
 Unlike several of the pieces in this list, the Original Montgomery — in this model — does not have a detachable hood.
 We don’t see that as a downside, but we do think it would be great if the coat had side hand warmer pockets, in addition to the flapless pockets.
 Super minor point, though, because we think this coat scores a 100.

-Note: UPDATE: This list was updated June 5, 2018.
-It includes a couple of new coats that replace other coats that are unavailable.
-Some prices have dropped, too.